nicvagn/NicLink/README.md

 This gives wheel group access to all of your hidraw devices, but wheel usually has sudo access so they have that anyway with sudo

-## playing with stockfish

-> you can play with stockfish with NicLink!

-In order to do so, you should read ./play_stockfish/README.md for further info

-## Connect w bluetooth

-not mature enough to doc, but exists (Is a broken mess, save yourself)

 ## have something to add/suggest?